neural-data-science/NESC_3505/syllabus.md

 ### Self-Assessments
 You will submit regular written assessments of your own learning progress over the term.
 Each should be 250-500 words in length. **Late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
 Self-assessments are only helpful if they're done regularly, and in this class they are timed to synch up with your work in other aspects of the course.

-### Team Peer Assessments
-You will be asked to submit structured peer reviews following each of the two team projects.
-This will be done using a rubric with five components: participation, preparation, communication, collaboration, and academic quality. **Late peer assessments will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.

 ### Demo Peer Assessments
 You will provide a constructive review of demos produced by other students in the class.
 This will be done using a rubric with four components: quality of presentation, quality of work, relevance/usefulness of topic, and creativity.
 You will also have the option to provide specific, written feedback if you wish.
 The aim of these assessments is to help your fellow students make better demos (which will in turn benefit you and the rest of the class).
 Peer assessments are due within 1 week of the demo's being posted (so, 1 week after the demo day that it's submitted for). **Late peer assessments will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
 Since your feedback is intended to help improve the quality of demos, it's not useful if it's not timely.

+### Portfolio Peer Assessment
+You will provide constructive reviews of other students' first-draft portfolios.
+This has two purposes.
+One is to get feedback from classmates on your work.
+The other is for you to get a sense of how other people developed their portfolio, which may provide you with inspiration for your final version.
+Grading will be according to a rubric with five components: quantity of samples; breadth; quality of work; quality of presentation; and organization.
+The peer assessments you receive will not affect your portfolio grade, but are meant only as constructive feedback for you.

 ### Meet 'n Greets
 You will earn bonus points by participating in short (5-10 min) online one-on-one meetings with other class members.
 These are scheduled by students at your mutual convenience, and can take the form of a text-based chat or a video chat.
 The purpose of these is to allow for the kinds of casual interactions you might normally have with others in a face-to-face class, and allow you to get to know people as potential team members for projects.
 To protect everyone's safety, all students have the ability to block others anonymously, and may discontinue a meeting at any time without penalty.
 All students are expected to abide by [Dalhousie University's Code of Student Conduct](https://www.dal.ca/dept/university_secretariat/policies/student-life/code-of-student-conduct.html), and violations will be addressed through the procedures described there.
 Please report any inappropriate behaviour to the instructor immediately.
 You will be heard, and you will be respected.